 The CRF450RX features a downdraft intake tract and FI body to help increase both power and fuel-metering precision.
 It’s part of the reason the CRF450RX offers such explosive power and massive torque, especially out of the starting line and in the critical first 100 feet of the race to the first turn.

 Lightweight titanium intake valves cut down on reciprocating mass and permit the use of smaller valve springs, reducing overall engine height.

-We’ve changed the angle where the fuel-injector fits into the CRF450RX’s intake tract.
 By steepening the angle from 30 to 60 degrees, the injector now sprays fuel all the way back to the throttle butterfly.
 The engine gets a cooler, denser fuel charge for more power and better torque.
 It’s little details like this that put the CRF450RX up front.

 The CRF450RX’s fuel-injection system sprays twice per intake cycle.
 That helps increase fuel atomization without adding the weight or complexity of a second injector.
 The better fuel atomization means more power in the midrange and on overrev—you’ll feel it the first time you race.